awsdocs/amazon-sns-developer-guide/doc_source/sns-publishing.md

 After you [create an Amazon SNS topic](sns-create-topic.md) and [subscribe](sns-create-subscribe-endpoint-to-topic.md) an endpoint to it, you can *publish* messages to the topic\.
 When a message is published, Amazon SNS attempts to deliver the message to the subscribed [endpoints](sns-create-subscribe-endpoint-to-topic.md#sns-endpoints)\.

-**Important**
-You can publish messages only to topics and endpoints in the same AWS Region\.

 **Topics**
 + [To publish messages to Amazon SNS topics using the AWS Management Console](#sns-publishing-messages)
 + [To publish a message to a topic using an AWS SDK](#publish-to-topic-aws-sdks)